 John Bloomfield is a Kentucky native and a Phi Beta Kappa graduate of Furman University in Greenville, S.C.
 An award-winning solo and chamber pianist, he has been broadcast by Public Radio in New England and has been heard on the air in New York under the auspices of Ars Viva.
-He earned a Master’s Degree from the Manhattan School of Music, and since then has been a long-term student of Dorothy Taubman and Edna Golandsky.
+He earned a master’s degree from the Manhattan School of Music, and since then has been a long-term student of Dorothy Taubman and Edna Golandsky.
 He has taught at Adelphi University and in the pre-college division of the Manhattan School of Music.
-In demand as a clinician around the country, he has lectured at a number of colleges and universities.
-He was invited several times to teach in Taiwan and has been a featured presenter at the Breckenridge Music Institute, state MTA conventions, and the MTNA Conventions in 2005 and 2009.
+In demand as a clinician and adjudicator around the country, he has lectured at a number of colleges and universities.
+He was invited several times to teach in Taiwan and has been a featured presenter at the Breckenridge Music Institute, state MTA conventions, and the MTNA Conventions in 2005, 2009, and 2014.
 He was the keynote speaker at the 2007 MTA convention in California.
+He was guest artist at the University of Alabama in 2013.
+He traveled to Australia in 2014 to teach and present lectures on the Taubman Approach.
 Mr. Bloomfield maintains a studio in New York City, where he is also a performance associate at Hunter College and an adjunct instructor at Queens College.
 He travels regularly to Portland, Atlanta, and the San Francisco Bay Area to consult and give lessons.
 He is a co-founder and senior director of the Golandsky Institute, which he also serves as faculty chair.